jwnwilson/django_react_redux_webapp/README.md

 $  make run

+## SSR

+To setup SSR change "ENV=production" in web.env, start the services with "make run" then run the prerender command "make prerender"

 ## To Do

 - Move from heroku to GCE / AWS / Digital ocean for multiple processes cheaply